-- 1. Precision measurement of the QED process $e^+e^- \rightarrow \gamma\gamma$ and setting limits on the new physics models - 2.
+- 1. Precision measurement of the QED process $e^+e^- \to \gamma\gamma$ and setting limits on the new physics models - 2.
 Precision measurement of the Higgs boson mass - 3.
 Measurement of the top quark polarization and determination of the anomalous top form-factors - 4.
-Measurement of $\gamma \gamma \to W^+ W^-$ and $\gamma \gamma \to ZZ$ scattering and search for anomalous quartic coupling
+Measurement of $\gamma\gamma \to W^+W^-$ and $\gamma\gamma \to ZZ$ scattering and search for anomalous quartic coupling estimate the experimental precision that can be achieved with the full CLIC data sample.
+The details of the proposed studies are given below.

 The above studies will be based on the full CLICdp detector simulation and reconstruction software.
 Both signal and background Monte-Carlo simulation will be used.
-The goal of the study is to demonstrate the possibility of the given measurement and to estimate the experimental precision that can be achieved with the full CLIC data sample.
-The details of the proposed studies are given below.
+The goal of the study is to demonstrate the possibility of the given measurement and to